integr8ly/integreatly-operator/test-cases/tests/alerts/c18-validate-api-usage-alerts.md

 10. Once on your API overview page, click on `Integration` on the left, then on `Configuration`

-11. Take note of the `example curl for testing` for `Staging-APIcast`
+11. Take note of the `example curl for testing` and replace the placeholder in `test-cases/tests/alerts/rate-limit.js` with the route from the curl example including the user_key param

 12. Verify RHOAMApiUsageOverLimit alert is present